Madrid in 2 Days: everything you need to know

 Entrance to the Royal Palace| ©Edmund Gall

-And if history is still your adventure, you can also take a peek into the legacy of a city that is torn between the past and modernity.
-To do so, book a visit to the Royal Palace and appreciate the Arab architecture that blends with the baroque, revealing the heritage of this city to humanity.
+And if history is still your adventure, you can also take a look at the legacy of a city torn between the past and modernity.
+To do so, book a visit to the Royal Palace and appreciate the Arabic architecture mixed with the Baroque, revealing the heritage of this city to humanity.

-Inside the Royal Palace you can walk among halls that hold the artistic expressions of classics such as Goya and Velazquez, as well as admire the stupendous collection of royal coats of arms and armor, which have earned the title of being among the most complete in European history.
+Inside the Royal Palace, you can walk through rooms that house the artistic expressions of classics such as Goya and Velázquez, as well as admire the wonderful collection of royal coats of arms and armor, which have earned the title of being among the most complete in European history.

-In addition to visiting the sumptuous Royal Palace, some other places that fit this tour are the Cibeles Fountain, the Naval Museum and the Circle of Fine Arts.
+In addition to visiting the sumptuous Royal Palace, other places that fit into this tour include the Cibeles Fountain, the Naval Museum, and the Círculo de Bellas Artes.

 Book a visit to the Royal Palace